-Let's say your organization wants to run a one-time review cycle for every new employee 3 months after their start date.
-You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee at their 3-month mark.
+Let's say your organization wants to run a one-time review cycle for every new employee 90 days after their start date.
+You could use our normal "Create Review Cycle" tool, but you'd have to manually create a new review cycle for each individual employee at their 90-day mark.

 Fortunately, you can create Automated Rules to automatically generate new review cycles for each employee based upon their start date.

 In this example, we want to launch a review cycle for each employee belonging to a specific department after 90 days.
 We'll walk you through creating an Automated Rule for this scenario below.

 You can view, manage, and create automated rules for review cycles creation within the "Auditing" tab of the Reviews page.
 Once in the "Auditing" tab you will want to navigate to the "Automated Rules" heading.